krisbrud/Go-heisen/README.md

     - Every node may assign an order to any node
     - Every node stores all orders for all nodes
     - Every node regularly broadcasts all the orders for all nodes it believes are active
-        - If a node receives an active order it knows is completed, it broadcasts the completed order
+        - If a node receives an active order it knows is completed, it broadcasts the completed order so the other nodes may clear it
         - This ensures that the elevators quickly converge to a common belief state, even through restarts and disconnects/reconnects
     - Any node may clear a hall order if it has been finished, regardless of if it was the intended executor
 - Order Delegation
     - The nodes regularly broadcast their states
-    - The node that receives a button push delegates the order to the best recipent given the stored states of the other nodes
+    - The node that receives a button push delegates the order to the best recipent, given the stored states of the other nodes
 - Redundancy
     - If an order is for any reason not completed within the deadline (40 seconds), every node redelegates the order to a new node
         - Remember that all the equivalent orders are cleared if one is completed